Maintain Your Own Alignment

 -- Jeff Primack, Qi Gong; Chan Zhang: Dance of the Rising Phoenix Qi Gong;

--- my family, for unconditional love and encouragement;
+-- my family, current and original, for unconditional love and encouragement;

 -- staff and participants at the annual 3X3 Catskills Latvian camp;